WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia: Simulated Dialogues Experiment

 \subsection{Conversationality}

-While improving on factual correctness, \system maintains the conversationality of GPT-3.5.
-On average of the five conversationality metrics and all topics, \system and GPT-3.5 both score 96.0\%. \system is slightly higher in the temporal metric than GPT-3.5, especially on recent topics, because of the measures such as time-based re-ranking and temporal correction in the response refinement stage.
-Atlas significantly lags behind in all metrics, with an average score of 74.1\% on conversationality.
-After a qualitative analysis of 100 randomly sampled dialogue turns, we observe that Atlas often gives short one-sentence answers when a detailed description is warranted (low in informationality), is less likely to address the user's questions (low in relevance), mainly copies from the retrieved passages instead of matching the tone of the conversation (low in naturalness), and sometimes generates repetitive, near duplicate responses in subsequent turns (low in non-repetitiveness).
+Each version of \system improves factuality over its base model without sacrificing conversationality.
+Even \systeml is as good or better than LLaMA in all metrics, while scoring within 0.1 to 0.3 points of its teacher \systemgf.

-We would like to emphasize how our experiment draws out important distinctions between different chatbots.
-Had we only considered the head topics, we would have concluded that GPT-3.5 is about as factual as existing retrieve-then-generate models.
-Had we not evaluated conversationality, we would have concluded that Atlas makes a better chatbot than LLMs due to its better factuality.
-Both of these conclusions would have been misleading.
+Atlas sacrifices substantial conversationality for factuality.
+Our analysis of 100 sampled dialogue turns reveals how Atlas underperforms in each metric. {\em Informationality}: it often gives short one-sentence answers when a detailed description is warranted. {\em Relevance}: it is less likely to address the user's questions. {\em Naturalness}: Atlas mainly copies from the retrieved passages instead of matching the tone of the conversation. {\em Non-repetition}: it sometimes generates repetitive, near duplicate responses. {\em Temporal accuracy}: it confuses different dates.